|Tom is really getting used to visiting museums. In this case, we were at the Victoria and Albert Museum on London, walking distance from our hotel.|

 |Another exquisite fan.

 We’ve decided to return other days, to try to get inside the two other museums, perhaps early before they open or later in the day hopefully finding shorter lines.
-Few venues are worthy of two hours in line to either of us particularly if there’s a possibility of rain.
+Few venues are worthy of two hours in line, particularly if there’s a possibility of rain.

 |The more tailored 20th century.

-Instead, we walked further down the road to the Victoria and Albert Museum which had not waiting to enter although was not disappointing by any means with a diverse array of interesting artifacts we found fascinating.
+Instead, we walked further down the road to the Victoria and Albert Museum which we had not waited to enter was not disappointing by any means with a diverse array of interesting artifacts we found fascinating.

 |The large garden area of the museum was packed with visitors.|